 Deviled eggs are my go-to party appetizer because even though they smell foul sometimes, they’re always a hit!
 And, as you can probably see by now, there are so many creative and fun ways to decorate them for Halloween!

 Aren’t these just the cutest!?
 Not quite as creepy as some of the others, but they’re adorable for Halloween or Thanksgiving.
-You will find the recipe and complete instructions over at Rook No.17 (along with quite a few other creative ideas).

 2. Olive Spider Deviled Eggs